|Ambassador||A grade-level in Girl

 - Meets applicable membership standards.

+M2 Vendor database for Magazine & Snack Program (fall product) sale.
+It is utilized by volunteers and staff to manage the sale.
 Macy See Edith Macy Conference Center.
-Memership Dues $25 fee paid annually to Girl Scouts of the USA for registration which goes directly to National Headquarters.
+Membership Dues $25 fee paid annually to Girl Scouts of the USA for registration which goes directly to National Headquarters.
 One of the requirements for becoming a member of GSUSA.
 Membership Number GSUSA assigned number given to each adult and girl registered member.
 Membership Pin Either of two pins; the trefoil with three faces (contemporary style) or trefoil with eagle (traditional style) pin.
 These pins signify the acceptance of the membership requirements.
 Membership Year October 1 through September 30.
 Money-Earning Way for troops/groups to earn money for troop/group activities.
 Troops/groups must receive Council permission before beginning a money-earning activity.
 Motto See Girl Scout Motto.

 National Board of Directors